LLM Admissions Process

 Each year the Law School receives approximately 900 applications for the 70 positions in the LL.M. program.
 In recent years virtually all of the students admitted to the LL.M. program have been graduates of foreign law schools.
 This is a reflection not of a bias in favor of foreign law school graduates but rather a judgment by the Graduate Studies Committee that the Law School's small size and lack of graduate programs specializing in specific substantive areas make it unsuitable for most American law school graduates thinking of a second degree.
 Exceptions may be made for American law graduates whose research interests strongly correlate with those of a member of the faculty, and for whom graduate studies at this law school seem to be particularly appropriate.

-Admission decisions for the LL.M. program are based primarily on two factors: 1) the ability of the applicant to flourish in a demanding academic program as evidenced by the prior academic and professional record, and English proficiency; and 2) the extent to which the applicant's background and research interests coincide with available academic resources for the academic year for which he or she will be in residence.
-It is, therefore, particularly important for the application to be accompanied by a detailed statement of the candidate's academic interests and career plans.
+Admission decisions for the LL.M. program are based primarily on two factors: 1) the ability of the applicant to flourish in a demanding academic program as evidenced by the prior academic and professional record, and English proficiency; and 2) the extent to which the applicant's personal characteristics indicate that he/she will be active and engaged in the intellectual and social life of the Law School.